 The process is streamlined too.
 Each company has a dedicated donation area with seating, beds, and medical personnel on site.
 There may be registered nurses, LPNs, and some of the larger locations may even have a doctor on site, though that is rare.
 The donor will be taken to this dedicated part of the center.
 Learn more on the plasma donation process.

 The exact amount of money paid out will vary by company.
 In general, an individual may be able to receive anywhere from $50 to $100 per visit.
 This tends to be much more money than can be earned from other work at home type jobs.
 The plasma centers are not paying for the blood that is donated, but rather they are compensating the individual for their time spent on site.
 So this can in effect be thought of as a job as the person is being paid for their time.

 The money for donating is usually paid out to the individual on a debit type card.
 It is very rare to get cash.
 The big downside to this is there may be a transaction fee charged to the donor each and every time they use the card.
 So if a bill is paid, or if the individual uses the card to pay for food at the grocery store, there will often be an additional fee used on the card.
 It is generally around 25-50 cents per transitional (so it is minimal) but this is one challenge to be aware of when donating plasma.

 The leading sites to call for information are listed above.
 As noted, the terms and conditions put into place by each plasma donation center will vary.
-It is always recommended to go over the details before proceeding.
+It is always recommended to go over the details, or talk to your doctor or a medical professional, before proceeding.